 Only a week after the International Day Against DRM, Mozilla has announced that it will support Digital Restrictions Management in its Firefox Browser.
 The browser will have a built-in utility that automatically fetches and installs DRM from Adobe.

-- Write to Mozilla CTO Andreas Gal and let him know that you
+- Send a message to Mozilla Interim CTO David Bryant and let him know that you

 oppose DRM.
 Mozilla made this decision in a